 In the Lifetime of the Buddha

-One of the Buddha’s disciples had been a king’s chaplain before joining the brotherhood.
+One of the Buddha’s disciples had been a king’s chaplain before joining the sangha.
 He received more honor than anyone else in the king’s inner circle and wondered if it was because of his virtue or his lineage, so he did the exact same test of his privilege.
-Forgiven by the king, the man became a disciple of the Buddha and eventually reached arahantship.
+Forgiven by the king, the man then became a disciple of the Buddha and eventually reached arahantship.

 When the Buddha heard some other disciples discussing this, the Buddha told them this story so they knew that he himself had once done the same test in the past.